-This section provides information on how to apply initial parsing steps to raw imported datasets.
+This section provides information on how to apply initial parsing steps to unstructured imported datasets.
 These steps should be applied through the recipe panel.

 When data is first loaded, it is initially contained in a single column, so the initial steps apply to